-This question was brought up during an interview with Greg Canessa, the head of the Battle.net team during Blizzcon 2009, his reply was that "It could be potentially, and there is a big list of stuff we need to do.
+The question of whether or not Battle.net 2.0 supporting older games was brought up during an interview with Greg Canessa, the head of the Battle.net team, during Blizzcon 2009.
+His reply was: "it could be potentially, and there is a big list of stuff we need to do.
 Obviously our number one goal is to get Starcraft 2 to a level of the Battle.Net experience to a world class level of service and support for Starcraft 2.
 That is the number one goal...

 Maybe you could do something with the social stuff.
 You know, it is on the list.
 We just don't know exactly where it is on the list."